SWaM Certification

 FSDV-stands for federal service-disabled veteran.
 This is a federal certification verified by the Dept. of Veterans Affairs.
 If a firm provides documentation that they are certified as such SBSD will add the designation to your company’s profile.
 Please provide your SBA FSDV approval letter.

-• Launch of the Application Portal
+- Launch of the New Application Portal

-• Old Application System vs. Application Portal
+- Old Application System vs. New, Modernized Portal

-• I Need to Start the SWaM/DBE Application or Recertification Process for an Application that is Not Already in My Application Queue
+- I Need to Start the SWaM/DBE Application or Recertification Process for an Application that is Not Already in My Application Queue

-• Applying for SWaM Certification
+- Applying for SWaM Certification

-• Applying for SWaM Recertification
+- Applying for SWaM Recertification

 IMPORTANT: If you are certified as a DBE in Virginia by SBSD, you DO NOT use the SWaM process or required documents list on this page.
 The DBE certification process supersedes the SWaM certification process and you only need to submit DBE documents, with the addition of 941s, if applicable and/or the Virginia Department of Veteran Services Service-Disabled Veteran approval letter for owners making up at least 51% ownership and the persons who control the firm, if different than the majority owner(s).
+EXCEPTION: If you apply via the DBE interstate process, then the DBE certification process does NOT supersede the SWaM certification process.
+DBE interstate process applications that apply for SWaM certification are required to submit all of the SWaM required documents on the SWaM upload page.

 You MUST keep your DBE certification up to date by submitting the DBE Annual submission documents found on the DBE page on time every year, prior to the anniversary date of your DBE/ACDBE certification, in order to ensure that your SWaM certification does not lapse.